shion707/tianhewang.github.io/_pages/about.md

 ---

-## Project 5: The role of the cerebellum in cognition
+## Theme 5: The role of the cerebellum in cognition

 <img src="/images/timing.png" alt="Description" align="right" width="400">